 Social, Communication, and Behavior Improvement

 “Participants shared that they felt positive emotions, including enthusiasm, pride, and happiness, when actively engaged in their SIA” (Winter-Messiers, 2007).
-Identifying emotions when you are autistic can be really hard, even just to name emotions that go further than ‘good or ‘bad.’
+Identifying emotions when you are autistic can be hard.
 Personally, this resonates with me because identifying emotions is one area in which my SIA has helped me.
 For example, one character in Steven Universe, Amythest, was born in really bad circumstances.
 She is ashamed of where she came from.
 Another character, Pearl (who is one of the most relatable characters) has a hard time comforting her friend.
 She doesn’t know what to say, and is upset when Amythest breaks the rules, even if it doesn’t really matter.
-Both Amythest’s shame and Pearls inflexibility and confusion are extremely relatable, and help me identify some of my own emotions.
+Both Amythest’s shame and Pearls inflexibility and confusion are extremely relatable.

 SIAs are also used in emotional regulation.
-Some participants mentioned thinking about horses or playing their saxaphone to calm down (Winter-Messiers, 2007).
+Some participants mentioned thinking about horses or playing their saxophone to calm down (Winter-Messiers, 2007).
 I know that I personally use my SIA to self-regulate.
-I like to make picture cards of characters and places from my cartoons and arrange them in different patterns.
+I like to solve puzzles over and over when I am upset.

 SIAs have been shown to be a motivating factor in communication for autistic individuals.
 In the study, they noticed that the participants changed their speech patterns when talking about their special interest.
 Participants who used a monotone voice changed their voice to reflect enthusiasm.
 Researchers noted that, “sophistication of their vocabulary, word order, and syntax improved considerably.
 Responses also increased in complexity” (Winter-Messiers, 2007).
 Eye contact and gestures also increased and the need to self-stimulate decreased.
 I can definitely testify to this.
-Differences in cognitive abilities can make it feels as if you are always translating your thoughts into another language.
-But, if I’m explaining something that is already in my language, talking about it feels more natural.
+If I’m explaining something that is familiar, talking about it feels more natural.

 SIAs also act as a fine motor skills incentive.
-With autism, it is hard to move your body in a graceful way.
-It can get pretty frustrating trying to move in a certain way and constantly messing up.
-However, being in uncomfortable and frustrating situations does not seem so rough when you are doing it for your SIA.
+With autism, it is hard to move your body in a ‘fluent’ way.
 Motor skills can be developed by playing a favorite computer game or by making fan art for a favorite cartoon.
 Sensory input is also less of a challenge when individuals are engaged in their SIA (Winter-Messiers, 2007).
-Someone that likes animals may be able to tolerate strong smells when engaged with their SIA.
-Personally, I have a hard time with overwhelming noises, but I can listen to songs from the soundtrack of my favorite cartoons at full volume.
+Someone that likes animals may be able to tolerate strong smells or unfamiliar textures when engaged with their SIA.

 Implementing Special Interests in the Classroom